Evaluations

 • Title

-• Provider and Model — which LLM to use for evaluation
+• Provider and Model — which LLM to use (not applicable for deterministic)

-• Response Schema — JSON Schema for the expected output (optional for extraction)
+• Response Schema — JSON Schema for the expected output (optional for extraction, not applicable for deterministic)

 Assigning Evaluators to Agents#